 Background

-A locally based consultant team led by Architecture 00, alongside George Lovesmith, Uninvited Guests and Studio Mothership have been working with local businesses and stakeholders to define the scope of the high streets improvements.
-This will include:
+A locally based consultant team led by Architecture 00, alongside George Lovesmith, Uninvited Guests and Studio Mothership worked with local businesses and stakeholders to design and implement shop improvements alongside creating a long term community led high street strategy and action plan.

 Project Timeline